informsarfu/NoteVault-A-Secure-Notes-Taking-Web-App/README.md

-# NoteVault - Flask Notes-Taking Web Application
+# NoteVault - Notes-Taking Web Application using Flask

 NoteVault is a Flask-based web application designed to simplify note-taking and organization.
 It allows users to create an account, log in, and manage their notes in a secure and intuitive manner.